game-of-prompts/.github/profile/README.md

           * The cost per participation (`participationFee`) in ERG.
           * The deadline (`deadline`) for players to submit their participations.
           * The commission percentage (`commissionPercentage`) the creator will receive from the prize pool.
+          * The `creatorSlashRatio` parameter used to compute penalties applied on invalidation events.
           * Optionally, they can link to proof of their reputation or history.
       * The GoP Web acts as an interface for "Game Creation (Contract Deployment)" on the Ergo blockchain (see Section 6).
 Through it, the creator publishes the `GameBox` containing `hashS`, `deadline`, `participationFee`, `commissionPercentage`, `creatorStake`, `participatingJudges` (list of nominated judges), and the `gameNftId`, thus officializing the game on the platform.